JuliaLang/julia/doc/src/manual/faq.md

 then writing A.B.foo outside of A is accessing an internal and anything that B marks as public forms a sub-api that is not covered by the SymVer of A. This could be for the convenience of developers of A if A is a large package...

+Anything in Julia's Public API is covered by [SemVer](https://semver.org/) and therefore will not be removed or receive meaningful breaking changes in a minor version update.

 ### There is a useful undocumented function/type/constant.
 Can I use it?